Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 - Fork the repository [TODO: "Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-virtual-machines) from GitLab (set visibility to private) and create a branch to work on the fork.
 The repository should contain a `README.md` and a file called `bootstrap.sh`.
 - We want to start from scratch so initialize a new box using `vagrant init` in inside this repository and add the resulting `Vagrantfile` to Git.
 Then adapt your `Vagrantfile` to incorporate the following settings:
-  - Your virtual machine must be based on the [`ubuntu/focal64` image](https://www.vagrantup.com/docs/boxes#official-boxes).
+  - Your virtual machine must be based on the [`ubuntu/focal64` image](https://app.vagrantup.com/ubuntu/boxes/focal64).
+See [official boxes of Vagrant](https://www.vagrantup.com/docs/boxes#official-boxes).
   - The name of your VM must be `USERNAME-ubuntu-server`.
   - The [box version](https://www.vagrantup.com/docs/boxes/versioning) must be `0.1.0`.
   - The VM must request [384 MB of main memory](https://www.vagrantup.com/docs/providers/virtualbox/configuration).